UNDP-Accelerator-Labs/RnD-Archive/elements/__pages__/Getting in there.md

 [[type:tactics]]

-# Getting in there (positioning the lab in UNDP prodoc)
+# Getting in there (positioning the lab in undp prodoc)

+## Overview
+Getting in There is a tactic used by public and social innovators to position their work within existing frameworks, such as the United Nations Development Programme's (UNDP) project documentation (prodoc).

+## Purpose
+The purpose of this tactic is to secure funding opportunities and establish partnerships with other agencies.

-## Tactic description: When do you apply this tactic?
-How does it work?
+## How it works

-A way to get our work positioned and fund opportunities
-Finding/Using the right buzz words in the right moment/opportunity on a case by case basics
-Approaching other agencies through open conversations and building the project from each other skills and expertise
-Use metrics of impact and data from experiments
+This tactic involves using relevant buzzwords, engaging in open conversations with other agencies, and leveraging metrics of impact and data from experiments to build a collaborative project that combines skills and expertise.

-## Source: Who mentioned this tactic?

--
+## Requirements
+No specific requirements are mentioned for this tactic, but it is implied that adaptability and the ability to navigate different organizational cultures are necessary.

-## Associated trait(s)
+## Reflections
+There are no reflections provided on this tactic in the compilation of notes.

-##
+## Related methods (if any)
+This tactic may be related to other methods such as Co-Creation or Collaborative Design, which also involve working with multiple stakeholders to achieve a common goal.

-##
+## License
+No specific license is mentioned for this tactic.